jornejongsma/frontend-weather-app-code-test/readme.md

 ## Motivation

-The weather app is build with Lit, and Storybook.
+The weather app is build with Lit and Storybook.
 It has the option to end-to-end test it with Playwright.

-Lit enambles you to create web-components that can be easily be implemented in any kind of framework, or without, it's *framwork agnostic*.
+Lit enambles you to create web-components that can easily be implemented in any kind of framework or without, it's *framwork agnostic*.

-Storybook gives a nice way to develop, present and document a library of componets.
+Storybook gives you a nice way to develop, present and document a library of componets.
 In this example I've create a web-component, that has a few attributes to play with.

 ## Installation